Mo0rBy/nvim_config/README.md

 - [vim-illuminate](https://github.com/RRethy/vim-illuminate) - this plugin will highlight other instances of a word that the cursor is on
 - [vim-highlightedyank](https://github.com/machakann/vim-highlightedyank) - this plugin highlights what was just yanked (copied)
 - [dressing](https://github.com/stevearc/dressing.nvim) - modifies some UI elements for example, adding/renaming files in nvim-tree or inputs for LSP renaming
+- [mason](https://github.com/williamboman/mason.nvim) - this is a plugin manager for LSP servers, this has dependencies for:
+    - [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim) - this plugin makes it easier to use lspconfig with Mason